 Rural Preceptorship (4 wks)

-Subinternship (4 wks) - Choose from: Family Medicine, Internal Medicine, Ob-Gyn, Otolaryngology, Pediatrics, Psychiatry, General Surgery, Plastic Surgery or Neurosurgery
+Subinternship (4 wks) - Choose from: Family Medicine, Internal Medicine, Ob-Gyn, Otolaryngology, Pediatrics, Psychiatry, General Surgery, Orthopedic Surgery, Plastic Surgery or Neurosurgery

-Critical Care Selective (4 wks) - Choose from: Anesthesiology, ICU Medicine, CCU Medicine, Neonatology, Pediatrics, Burn Center, Neurosurgery or ICU Surgery
+Critical Care Selective (4 wks) - Choose from: Anesthesiology, ICU Medicine, CCU Medicine, Neonatology, ICU Pediatrics, Burn Center, ICU Neurosurgery, or ICU Surgery

 Electives (16 wks): No more than 4 credits of non-clinical/patient care electives can be counted toward graduation credits.
-A minimum of 12 credits of electives must be clinical/patient care electives.
+A minimum of 12 credits of electives must be clinical/patient care electives taken in the fourth year.

 Clinical Obligations and Holidays